-The second larger scene on the right side of the talatat face is slightly better executed and features the King in Sed festival robes beneath the rays of the Aten who terminate in hands holding alternating ankh signs and was scepters while a row of three attendants are bent over in the background adoring the King.
-The King strides forward holding his flail and scepter out from his body while the attendants are faced the same direction.
+The second larger scene on the right side of the talatat face is slightly better executed and features the king in Sed festival robes beneath the rays of the Aten which terminate in hands holding alternating ankh signs and was scepters while a row of three attendants are bent over in the background adoring the king.
+The king strides forward holding his flail and scepter out from his body while the attendants are faced the same direction.

 Other talatats generally contain only fragments of the royal family as they are of course depicted far larger than their subjects who themselves regularly occupy two or more bricks but the Fitzwilliam piece is far different in conception.

 The block is pleasing to look at with the benefit of the contents being of great importance in King Akhenaten's reign, the block being forgivingly damaged where it was probably least important.
 How would you mount this on a temple wall or even a shrine so as to be set out from the other blocks in the construction?

 Certainly the two cartouches on the far right of which only the bottom of the cartouches is present on the block alludes to a block above as do the rays of the Aten in both scenes but that would have left the solar disk of the Aten at the bottom of those blocks.